How To Get Media Coverage

 A. Develop a Newsworthy Angle

 You can’t just say, “Hey, cover me!” and hope for the best.
-Print reporters are always hunting for compelling stories that are relevant, timely, or emotionally compelling.
-If you want your email to stand out in their crowded inboxes, your pitching strategy needs to offer real value.
+Print reporters and digital editors are hunting for stories that offer “First-Hand Experience”—a core pillar of Google’s E-E-A-T. If you want your email to stand out in a crowded inbox, your pitching strategy must move beyond generic tips and offer proprietary value.

 If a local media outlet like Wake Tech or a government organization like the DOT can find angles that earn media coverage, trust me—you can, too.
-It just takes a little creativity and a lot of relevance.
+It just takes a shift from being a “messenger” to being a primary source of information.

 B. Build Relationships with Journalists and Media Professionals

 This part’s gold.
 Journalists and notable bloggers are more likely to cover people they know, trust, or have had meaningful interactions with.
-They’re not just looking for pitches—they’re looking for people who make their job easier.
+They’re not just looking for pitches—they’re looking for reliable experts who make their job easier by providing verified facts and quick quotes.

-• Research what each journalist actually covers before reaching out.
+• Research “Beat” Specifics: Look at what each journalist actually covers before reaching out.
+Mention a specific piece of their work to prove you aren’t a bot.

-• Schedule casual Zoom intros or desk-side briefings to offer story ideas and say hey.
+• Offer “Desk-side” Briefings: Schedule casual Zoom intros to offer story ideas and say hey, positioning yourself as a future source for their “Experience” focused articles.

 C. Perfect Your Pitch